 We think adopting a cat is a great option for everyone looking to add a new feline friend to their home!
 You’ll also be giving a loving home to cat who doesn’t have one.

 Want to adopt with Cats Protection?
 Find out how our quick and easy three-step adoption process works in our video:

 Choosing a cat

 Choosing the right cat for you is important, with your new companion's character as unique as your own.

 A kitten is likely to require more energy and attention than an older cat, and long-haired cats need more grooming than short-haired felines.
 Talk to a Cat Care Assistant or volunteer on your visit to a Cats Protection centre to determine which cat might be a good fit to your household.

 Ideally all cats would be allowed access to the outdoors to express their natural behaviour.
 However, cats are all individuals and while some might like to embrace the great outdoors, others will be more content curled up somewhere warm.
 If you've got an indoor cat, you'll need to make sure you keep them occupied with toys and activities to keep them mentally stimulated.

-While outdoor cats can benefit from a varied environment and enough exercise to keep them healthy, there are still risks.
-They can pick up parasites such as fleas, ticks and worms, so regular checks and vaccinations are necessary to keep diseases at bay.
-You'll also need to make sure that your cat is microchipped to make sure they can be found if they go missing.Indoor or outdoor? visual guide
+Whether your cat is an indoor or outdoor cat, they can still pick up parasites such as fleas, ticks and worms, so regular checks and vaccinations are necessary to keep diseases at bay.
+You'll also need to make sure that your cat is microchipped to make sure they can be found if they go missing.